luisgomez214/Mastermind/README.md

 # Mastermind

 A simple command-line Mastermind game in Python.
-Guess the 4-digit secret code (digits 0–7, duplicates allowed) within 10 tries.
+Guess the secret number code (digits 1–8, duplicates allowed) within 10 tries.

 ## How to Run